ikennanwosu/Disaster_Response_Pipeline/README.md

 - cd to Project directory
 - [create and activate a virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
 - pip install -r requirements.txt
+Then follow the steps in the next section.

 ## Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.